johsteffens/beth/doc/bcore/btcl.md

 ```
 ## SI Metric Symbols for Literals

 For certain groups of small and large numbers, the literal expression can be simplified with a suffix-character representing a factor.
-The character mostly corresponds to the set of [SI Metric Symbols](https://en.wikipedia.org/wiki/Metric_prefix) (See Exceptions below).
+The character mostly corresponds to the set of [SI Metric Symbols](https://en.wikipedia.org/wiki/Metric_prefix) (List of Deviations below).

 Using that symbol with a number literal turns the type always into floating point.
 This holds true even if the resulting value could be represented by an integer.